Picovoice/orca/demo/llm_voice_assistant/README.md

-# Orca Voice Assistant Demo - Talk to ChatGPT in Real-Time
+# LLM Voice Assistant Demo - Talk to ChatGPT in Real-Time

 Made in Vancouver, Canada by [Picovoice](https://picovoice.ai)